wernerglinka/newGatsbyStarter/src/pages/resources/posts/2019/equifax-data-breach-settlement.md

   - e-commerce-security

 related_posts:
-  - $229 Million GDPR Fine for British Airways Shows How Costly JavaScript Attacks Can Be
+  - "$229 Million GDPR Fine for British Airways Shows How Costly JavaScript Attacks Can Be"
-  - Why SREs Should Worry More About Third-Party JavaScript
+  - "Why SREs Should Worry More About Third-Party JavaScript"
-  - Top 3 takeaways for retailers from the 2019 Verizon breach report
+  - "Top 3 takeaways for retailers from the 2019 Verizon breach report"

 thumbnail: equifax-data-breach-settlement.jpg
 ---